Photos and recipe updated February 2019

 Last week I realized I was lacking a go-to chocolate pound cake recipe, so I baked one twice.
 In three days.
 Oh, the life of a food blogger!
 Fortunately, my chocolate pound cake is lightened up with buttermilk and Greek yogurt, yet its decadent taste (think devil’s food chocolate) will satisfy even the most devoted chocoholics.

 Slicing into the pound cake reveals a ribbon of tangy cream cheese that makes a nice counterpoint to the rich chocolate.
-A scattering of mini chocolate chips is all the adornment this cake needs.
+A scattering of semisweet chocolate chips is all the adornment this cake needs.

 Cream Cheese Ribbon

 - 1 Tbsp plain fat-free Greek yogurt, at room remperature

 - 1 Tbsp sugar